 Date: Thursday, December 3, 2015 Time: 5:00pm - 6:30pm Location: Robarts Library Campus: St. George (Downtown) Campus

 Are you worried about studying for exams?
 Are you wondering how you will get everything done?
 Do you run out of time during exams or suffer from exam anxiety?

-Good time management is the solution to these problems!
-Through group discussion and hands-on activities, you will learn the principles of effective time management and how to apply them to your life.
+Good exam preparation is the solution to these problems!
+Through group discussion and hands-on activities, you will learn the principles of effective exam preparation and leave with a plan to tackle your midterm exams.

 Participants are encouraged to bring their course schedule, course syllabi, and any day-timers or calendars they use to the workshop.

 Location: Blackburn Room, 4th Floor, Robarts Library, 130 St. George Street

 Date & Time: Thursday, December 3, 2015 5:00PM - 6:30PM